-Moving to Germany: stories of migration in the 1960s | DW | 28.06.2021
+Moving to Germany: Stories of migration in the 1960s | DW | 28.06.2021

 A whole wall in the show is dedicated to her and her story.
 Paradissa has always loved taking pictures.
 Even as a young girl, she helped the local photographer in her village develop film.
 And she also liked to have herself photographed.
 In the process, she gave her friends and colleagues clear instructions on how she wanted to be presented in the picture.

 Cycling never became her thing — instead, after passing her driver's license, she bought a sky-blue Opel Kadett.
-But she had achieved her goal: learning to ride a bike in Germany, because in conservative post-war Greece, it was forbidden for girls.
+But she had achieved her goal: learning to ride a bike in Germany, because in conservative post-war Greece, it was forbidden for girls and women.

 Asimina Paradissa didn't just want to go to Germany in 1966 for work.
 The young woman was also looking for freedom and found a new home in Wilhelmshaven, in northern Germany, thousands of kilometers away from her home village of Vrasta on the Chalkidiki peninsula.